 Another critical question that eCommerce businesses must ask themselves is where and when to outsource fulfillment in order to meet their rapidly growing fulfillment needs.

 Outsourcing delivery – For delivery, the choice of using an internal fleet or work with an external fulfillment provider (or multiple providers) often comes down to shipping costs.
 Many companies start out by using an internal fleet in order to kick-off their ecommerce sales at their own pace and to set their own standards and potentially minimize shipping rates and costs.
-An internal or “owned” fleet is any fleet where you can control the delivery operations yourself (such as routing) and can control the customer experience.
+An internal or “owned” fleet is any fleet where you can control the delivery operations yourself (such as handling the route optimization) and can control the customer experience.
 This visibility and control, as well as the ability to ensure an end-to-end branded delivery experience are big advantages to using an internal fleet.